skm1312/skm1312/README.md

 - 👋 Hi, I’m @skm1312
-- 👀 I’m interested in Python, Django, Flask, Java and Spring.
+- 👀 I’m interested in Python, Django, Flask, Java, Machine Learning and Spring.
-- 🌱 I’m currently learning Flask and MongoDB
+- 🌱 I’m currently learning Flask, NLP, Neural Networks and MongoDB
-- 💞️ I’m looking to collaborate on projects dealing with Django and Flask
+- 💞️ I’m looking to collaborate on projects dealing with NLP, Sentiment analysis and ANN.
 - 📫 How to reach me skm.1312@gmail.com

 <!---